Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 ## Do you offer EU data residency?

-Yes, we are now offering integration to Azure OpenAI Service which are offering AI APIs from differents parts of Europe (Sweden Central, France Central,  UK South) and enables localized data storage. https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35-models
+Yes, we are now offering integration to Azure OpenAI Service which are offering AI APIs from different parts of Europe (Sweden Central, France Central,  UK South) and enables localized data storage. https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35-models

 Data privacy and compliance are crucial in the current GDPR and data protection landscape.
 We enable clients to store their data exclusively within the EU, ensuring compliance and building trust.
 This is especially beneficial for businesses in Sweden and the UK, as it provides an additional level of confidence with localized data centers.

 ## Do you offer AI assistance on your own data?

-Will be possible, let's talk! for now you can setup your own models in Azure and finetune them.
+YES! we can offer to setup your own models in Azure and finetune them.

+We our Custom AI provider, it allows you to incorporate custom logic and utilize your preferred Large Language Models (LLMs) such as Meta Llama AI, Google Gemini AI, Anthropic Claude AI, or any other AI that offers a REST API.
+[Documented here](custom-ai.md)

 ## Can I use/sell the images I create with the AI-Assistant Image Generation Tool?